navicore/azuml/README.md

 The resulting sequence diagram shows what ports are open to internal and external domains, making it easy to quickly determine that the deployed system matches your intended design.

-Visually verify security policy - ie: if your policy is that all ssh access is via a bastion host, you'll visually verify via the  graphic that only the bastion host's port 22 is visible to the Internet.
+Visually verify security policies - ie: if your policy is that all ssh access is via a bastion host, you'll visually verify via the  graphic that only the bastion host's port 22 is visible to the Internet.

 ## STATUS